development0264/demo-react/README.md

 ## Coding standards:

-•	Use a linter to make your code easier to review
+• Use a linter to make your code easier to review.
 •	Avoid Inline CSS as and when possible (a CSS class should be created when there are more than 2 CSS attributes).
 •	Create multiple files instead of writing a big file.
 •	Clean code is self-commenting.
 Use comments only to explain complex functions.